balajimore/pillopl.github.io/_posts/2018-05-05-testing-messaging.md

 ```

 <p style="text-align:justify;">
 Voilà.
 Let’s go to production.
 All tests are green and that means we are good to go.
 But ... the application does not start on my local machine.
 There is no spring bean that implements the DomainEventPublisher interface.
-Although the unit test might be useful to drive a good design, especially if you are a <a href="https://martinfowler.com/articles/mocksArentStubs.html">mockist TDD practitioner</a>, it is clearly not enough.
+The unit test might be useful to drive a good design.
+Especially if you are a <a href="https://martinfowler.com/articles/mocksArentStubs.html">mockist TDD practitioner</a>.
+But it is clearly not enough.
 Communicating with an external infrastructure from a business code is rather an integration task, isn’t it?
 So how about an integration test?
 But do we want to have a dependency on a message broker in our tests?
-Does it need to run in order to build the application?
-Or maybe should each of the developers have their own local instance of the broker?
+Does it need to run to build the application?
+Or should each of the developers have their own local instance of the broker?
 The answer to every of those questions is no. Tests should run in isolation.
-Let’s finally implement the interface and test the whole process with an integration test.
+Let’s finally implement the interface.
+And let's test the whole process with an integration test.
 </p>
 <p style="text-align:justify;">
-The messaging part can be implemented using a wonderful tool called <a href="https://cloud.spring.io/spring-cloud-stream">Spring Cloud Stream</a>.
-In short, this is a framework that abstracts messaging paths with so-called <i>channels</i>.
-Channels are bound to a specific broker’s destinations by classpath scanning (The tools looks for binders to Kafka or RabbitMQ).
+We can use a wonderful tool - <a href="https://cloud.spring.io/spring-cloud-stream">Spring Cloud Stream</a> - to implement the messaging part.
+In short, this is a framework that abstracts messaging paths with so-called channels.
+Channels are bound to a specific broker’s destinations by classpath scanning.
+The tools looks for binders to Kafka or RabbitMQ.
 Let’s choose RabbitMQ.
 Our credit card application is a producer to one channel.
-That means it is a <i>source</i> for messages.
-Simillary, the consumer is a <i>sink</i>.
-In order not to communicate with a real broker in a test, we are going to replace the production implementation with <a href="https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/mock/mockito/MockBean.html">@MockBean</a>.
+That means it is a source for messages.
+Simillary, the consumer is a sink.
+We need to remove the dependency to a real broker in tests.
+To do so, we are going to replace the production implementation with <a href="https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/mock/mockito/MockBean.html">@MockBean</a>.
 </p>
 The integration test (in jUnit, because it is easier to use @MockBean in jUnit):